-Fresh out of Watford College with Jim Bolton, 1992 saw our first placement at McCann Erikson, followed by placements at Grey, Saatchi, BMP, Lintas and HHCL
+Fresh out of Watford College with my creative partner Jim Bolton, 1992 saw our first placement at McCann Erickson, followed by placements at Grey, Saatchi, BMP, Lintas and HHCL

 Ahh, the days when car ads were still black and white!
 This was my first ever piece of advertising to actually run.
 It was created at BMP along with a long lost radio commercial while I was on placement.
-Created with Jim Bolton.
+Created with Jim Bolton and David Davis.

 Or 'Hock Aborber' as mates from college called it.
-They were just jealous that a) my partner Jim and me had a placement at Grey and b) we got an ad out.
+They were just jealous that a) Jim and I had a placement at Grey and b) we got an ad out.
 Created with Jim Bolton.

-This was my first TV ad, shot after we left Grey where we were on placement in 1992.
+This was our first TV ad, shot after we left Grey where we were on placement in 1992.
 Created with Jim Bolton.

 Back in the early 90s, placement teams simply came up with ideas and at some point in the future, those ideas were made and someone else took the credit.
 This was one of them.
 The original script had the little lad talking like Scots TV tough guy Taggart, but this was deemed too working class for Fairy.
 Created for Grey with Jim Bolton.

-In the Summer of 1992 HHCL needed a team who could write in the style of Harry Enfield's 'Ministry of Information' persona, Grayson.
-These were my first ads for HHCL - they appeared on tube trains while I was on placement.
+In the Summer of 1992, HHCL needed a team who could write in the style of Harry Enfield's 'Ministry of Information' persona, Grayson.
+These were our first ads for HHCL - they appeared on Tube trains while we were on placement.
 Created with Jim Bolton.

 See the joy!
-My first ever ad for HHCL makes it's public debut in 1992
+Our first ever ad for HHCL makes it's public debut in 1992

 VSO